timeplus-io/docs/docs/enterprise-releases.md

   * feat: single service status check
   * feat: when you start Timeplus Enterprise for the first time, auto-create a dashboard to show usage and stats.
 The template resides in `timeplus/bin/.dashboard`
   * feat: enable diag CLI on remote timeplusd
+  * feat: for stop command, terminate the service if graceful stop times out